 An intensive technical and field ecology seminar that is taught in combination with ENV 954.
 In this course students learn field skills that contribute to the base set of information used in assessment, planning, prescription writing, and management of forest and open space.
-Students learn to identify plants; interpret surficial geology,
+Students learn to identify plants; interpret surficial geology, soils, and hydrology; and read the land for use history.
+Assessments learned in a series of field exercises comprise forest health and invasive surveys, wildlife habitat evaluations, and soil surveys and wetland delineation.
+This culminates in understanding and developing a site classification.
+Lastly, students learn field inventory and sampling techniques in data collection for soils, geology, plants, and wildlife habitat.
+3 Course cr

-ENV 959a or b, Clinic in Climate Justice, Law, and Public Health
+ENV 959a or b, Clinic in Climate Justice, Law, and Public Health Staff